danaelshrbiny10/ecommerce/README.md

 6. Viewing Cart:

 To view the cart, send a GET request to `/api/cart/.
-This will display the products currently in the cart along with the authanticated user details.
+This will display the products currently in the cart along with the authenticated user details.

 7. Creating an Order: